GrandpaBond/pxt-heading/README.md

 magnetometer readings.

 ## Earth's Magnetic Field
-A simplified view is that the earth's magnetic field points towards the North magbnetic pole (situated incidentally in northern Canada!) in the southern hemisphere it points up out of the ground, and for the northern hemisphere it points down into the ground.
+A simplified view is that the earth's magnetic field points towards the North magnetic pole (situated incidentally in northern Canada!) in the southern hemisphere it points up out of the ground, and for the northern hemisphere it points down into the ground.
 Near the equator it points roughly horizontally.